Sérgio Conceição: Porto

+Italy

-Conceição joined S.S.
-Lazio and played a significant part in their 1998–99 UEFA Cup Winners' Cup success, while also scoring five goals in 33 games in his first season in Serie A. He also helped the team to a Scudetto, a Coppa Italia (in a 1999–2000 conquest of the double) and the 1999 UEFA Super Cup.
+Conceição joined Lazio in 1998 and won the Supercoppa Italiana on his debut, scoring the winner in a 2–1 away win against Juventus on 28 August; he said that he was so unknown in Italy at the time that he was mistaken for the Brazilian Flávio Conceição.
+He played a significant part in their 1998–99 UEFA Cup Winners' Cup success, while also netting five times in 33 games in his first season in Serie A, his account in the domestic campaign being opened on 18 October with a brace in the 5–3 victory at Inter Milan.
+He also helped the team to a Scudetto, a Coppa Italia (in a 1999–2000 conquest of the double) and the 1999 UEFA Super Cup.

+In July 2000, Conceição and Matías Almeyda transferred to Parma along with £16 million as part of a £40 million package deal that saw Hernán Crespo join Lazio.
+In his only season with the Ducati, he scored the opening goal on his debut, a 2–0 away defeat of Macedonia's Pobeda on 14 September in the first round of the UEFA Cup.
+His side reached the cup final, which they lost to Fiorentina 2–1 on aggregate with his campaign ending through injury in the first leg; he was subsequently linked to Manchester United, Juventus and Milan.

-In July 2000, Conceição transferred to Parma A.C. as a makeweight in Hernán Crespo's transfer, along with Matías Almeyda.
-The following campaign, he was used in the same fashion in the transfer of Sébastien Frey, which saw him go to Inter Milan while Frey went in the other direction.
+Before 2001–02, Conceição was used in exchange for the transfer of Sébastien Frey, which saw him go to Inter with 10 billion lire (£3.1 million) while the French goalkeeper went in the other direction.
 After two seasons and a good number of starts, he left by mutual agreement and re-joined Lazio, leaving for former club Porto towards the end of 2003–04, again by mutual consent, and adding his third Portuguese national championship.
+He was ineligible for their UEFA Champions League triumph having already represented Lazio in that year's competition, but scored his only goal of his second spell from the penalty spot on his debut on 21 January in a 4–0 win at the Estádio das Antas in the last 16 of the national cup, eventually losing the final to Benfica.